Azure/ResourceModules/modules/insights/webtest/README.md

 ## Usage examples

-The following module usage examples are retrieved from the content of the files hosted in the module's `tests` folder.
+The following section provides usage examples for the module, which were used to validate and deploy the module successfully.
+For a full reference, please review the module's test folder in its repository.
    >**Note**: The name of each example is based on the name of the file from which it is taken.

    >**Note**: Each example lists all the required parameters first, followed by the rest - each in alphabetical order.